deeproy2007/Road-Accident-Risk-Intelligence-Severity-Analytics/README.md

 # 🚦 Road Accident Risk Analytics

 In India everyone facing road problems because of road condition is too bad in India and lack of signal. that's why accidents are very high in India.
-Keeping these problems in mind
+Keeping these problems in mind i made a project.
 ---

 ## 📌 Project Overview